derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
+**9) CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.
   - [ ] Go
   - [ ] Java
   - [ ] Rust